 In accordance with the authority and criteria contained in the California Environmental Quality Act (CEQA), State Guidelines, and El Dorado County Guidelines for the Implementation of CEQA, the County Environmental Agent analyzed the project and determined that the project will not have a significant impact on the environment.
-Based on this finding, the Planning Department hereby prepares this NEGATIVE DECLARATION.
-A period of thirty (30) days from the date of filing this negative declaration will be provided to enable public review of the project specifications and this document prior to action on the project by COUNTY OF EL DORADO.
+Based on this finding, the Planning Department hereby prepares this MITIGATED NEGATIVE DECLARATION.
+A period of thirty (30) days from the date of filing this mitigated negative declaration will be provided to enable public review of the project specifications and this document prior to action on the project by COUNTY OF EL DORADO.
 A copy of the project specifications is on file at the County of El Dorado Planning Services, 2850 Fairlane Court, Placerville, CA 95667.

-This Negative Declaration was adopted by the Board of Supervisors on
+This Mitigated Negative Declaration was adopted by the Planning Commission on April 26, 2018.